'Lock NI parties in room until deal' call

 "It is a reminder that we do need that restored executive because we cannot keep placing upon the shoulders of civil servants such a heavy and onerous burden," he said.

-"We need to get the executive back up and running... at the moment the pilot light is on but no-one is twirling those knobs."
+"We need to get the executive back up and running... at the moment the pilot light is on but no-one is twirling those knobs," he said.

 Independent Ulster Unionist peer Lord Maginnis of Drumglass claimed Mr Varadkar was "in cahoots" with Sinn Féin to block the restoration of devolved institutions.